markuspleijzier/AdultEM/Electrotonic_Properties/README.md

 <h1>Electrotonic Properties Dataframe Function</h1>

-The goal of this function is to provide a dataframe with parameters to begin modelling steady-state electrical properties of neurons.
+The goal of this function is to provide a dataframe with parameters to begin modelling steady-state electrical properties of CATMAID neurons.
 There are a number of assumptions, noted explicitly here, required to take a CATMAID neuron and begin modelling its electrical properties.

 **It is highly recommended that you read Signal Propagation in Drosophila Central Neurons, Gouwens & Wilson (2009)